Skip to the main content.

 What is a phishing text message?

-A phishing text message is a spam text message designed to gather personal and financial information from its target.
-Phishing through text is also referred to as "smishing."
+A phishing text message is a spam message designed to gather personal and financial information from its target.
+Phishing through text is also referred to as "smishing" (SMS phishing).

 Can you get scammed by opening a spam text?

 You cannot be scammed just by opening spam text messages.
-However, if you take further action in the text message, you could be at risk of getting scammed or hacked.
-The best rule of thumb to follow is to avoid engaging with or to filter unknown senders.
+However, if you take further action in the text message, you could risk getting scammed or hacked.
+The best rule to follow is to avoid engaging with unknown senders.

 Can you tell if your phone is hacked or has malware?

-Many of the signs that your phone has been hacked or has malware are obvious.
-These signs include bright and/or flashing pop-ups, text messages and calls sent from your phone that you did not make, a quick-draining battery, and apps exhibiting weird behavior.
+Many signs that your phone has been hacked or has malware are obvious.
+These signs include:

 Can you get hacked by answering a text message?